 Part 3.
 How We Tested and Picked the Best Software to Monitor CPU and GPU Temp in 2022

 Here is the list of main factors to consider when selecting a suitable CPU and GPU monitoring tool.

 Does It Measure Both CPU and GPU?

 The basic monitors focus on tracking only CPU temperature.
-However, GPU also plays an advanced role these days, especially for gamers.
-That is why you can benefit from software that can monitor temps of both areas.
+However, GPU also plays an advanced role nowadays, especially for gamers.
+That is why you can benefit from software monitoring temps in both areas.

 Can You Set Alerts If the Heat Level Increases?

-While heat monitoring is a great thing, what if the temperature increases and you don’t notice it?
+While heat monitoring is great, what if the temperature increases and you don’t notice it?
 That is where these alerts come into play.
 As soon as the tool notices something weird, it sends you a notification to act to prevent overheating problems.
-Most programs allow you to pick the upper-temperature limit and will send a notification the moment that restriction is crossed.
+Most programs allow you to pick the upper-temperature limit and will send a notification when that restriction is crossed.

 Is It Possible to Save and Share Reports?

 Saving and sharing reports, including system information, is an option in most CPU temp monitoring solutions.
 Some apps will offer you to save files in multiple formats, such as TXT and XML.
 You might be able to print reports or publish them online and even load snapshots to compare statistics.

 We’ve come to an important item of discussion – advanced features of temperature monitoring tools.
 Some apps will allow you to adjust fan speed and other factors affecting system performance.